 Cash.
-We had \$238.9 million and \$321.0 million in cash as at April 30, 2024 and January 31, 2024, respectively.
+We had \$236.1 million and \$321.0 million in cash as at January 31, 2025 and January 31, 2024, respectively.
 All cash was held in interest-bearing bank accounts, primarily with major Canadian, US and European banks.
-The cash balance decreased from January 31, 2024 to April 30, 2024 by \$82.1 million primarily due to cash used for acquisitions partially offset by cash generated from operations.
+The cash balance decreased from January 31, 2024 to January 31, 2025 by \$84.9 million primarily due to cash used for acquisitions partially offset by cash generated from operations.

 Credit facility.
 The facility is a \$350.0 million revolving operating credit facility to be available for general corporate purposes, including the financing of ongoing working capital needs and acquisitions.
 The credit facility has a five-year maturity with no fixed repayment dates prior to the end of the term ending December 2027.
 With the approval of the lenders, the credit facility can be expanded to a total of \$500.0 million.
 Borrowings under the credit facility are secured by a first charge over substantially all of Descartes' assets.
-Depending on the type of advance, interest rates under the revolving operating portion of the credit facility are based on the Canada or US prime rate, Canadian Dollar Offered Rate (CDOR) or the Secured Overnight Financing Rate (SOFR) plus an additional 0 to 250 basis points based on the credit facility.
+Depending on the type of advance, interest rates under the revolving operating portion of the credit facility are based on the Canada or US prime rate, Canadian Overnight Repo Rate Average (CORRA) or the Secured Overnight Financing Rate (SOFR) plus an additional 0 to 250 basis points based on the ratio of net debt to adjusted earnings before interest, taxes, depreciation and amortization, as defined in the credit facility.
 A standby fee of between 20 to 40 basis points will be charged on all undrawn amounts.
 The credit facility contains certain customary representations, warranties and guarantees, and covenants.

-As at April 30, 2024, \$350.0 million of the revolving operating credit facility remained available for use.
-We were in compliance with the covenants of the credit facility as at April 30, 2024 and remain in compliance as of the date of this MD&A.
+As at January 31, 2025, \$350.0 million of the revolving operating credit facility remained available for use.
+We were in compliance with the covenants of the credit facility as at January 31, 2025 and remain in compliance as of the date of this MD&A.